 - Track Ownership: Amtrak

-The passenger rail station in downtown Aberdeen, which serves Northeast Regional and Maryland Area Regional Commuter (MARC) trains, was designed by architect Lester C. Tichy and constructed in 1943 on the site of an 1898 station.
+The passenger rail station in downtown Aberdeen, which serves Northeast Regional and Maryland Area Regional Commuter (MARC) trains, as well as local transit buses, was designed by architect Lester C. Tichy and constructed in 1943 on the site of an 1898 station.

 The brick main building on the southbound side still offers travelers an open-feeling, airy waiting room with large plate-glass windows that affords abundant natural light.
 The original ticketing windows presented an open counter framed in light wood with lozenge-shaped supports for glass partitions that otherwise took up no visual space.
 The original wooden benches are built into the walls beneath the windows, with a central low slatted seat that runs the length of the room.
 Natural wood was used extensively on the inside, with pale green trim on the outside; today, some of the paneling has been replaced with painted wall inside.
 The traditional hipped roof on the southbound side, however, seems anachronistic in comparison with its modern interior.
 Its traditional roofline on the parking lot side, however is broken with a single thin decorative buttress, now topped with glass bricks and the name, “Aberdeen,” in fifties-style vertical lettering on its thinnest outward-facing side.